-2) Change directory to the Serial to ASCII receiver's program directory.
-By default, c: \PageGateData\S2ASCII1\

-3) Type the following and hit enter: Serial2ASCII1 /install
+- 1) Open a command prompt with elevated permission. - 2) Change directory to the Serial to ASCII receiver's program directory.
+By default, c: \PageGateData\S2ASCII1\ - 3) Type the following and hit enter: Serial2ASCII1 /install - 4) Exit the command prompt.

-5) Open the Services list in Windows.

-6) Find and start the Serial 2 ASCII 1 service.
+- 5) Open the Services list in Windows. - 6) Find and start the Serial 2 ASCII 1 service.